 Julie wants me to go to Africa with her.
 I’m game until she tells me her motivation is to get a new perspective on her life.
 I tell her to go to Sarnia to sort her life out and then I’ll be ready to go with her to Africa.
 Julie goes to Africa alone and ends up living in Zimbabwe for a number of years.

 They won’t look at each other.
 They won’t speak to each other.
 They scowl as the Swing Shift Big Band plays “Ain’t That a Kick in the Head.”
 I find them as jarring and incongruous as the siren passing outside.

 It starts with me.
 Then it is everyone in the building.
 We soon become aware that this is more widespread, affecting at least part of the city.
 Public transit is down.
 I’m forced to walk home as are so many others.
 The sidewalks are streaming with disconcerted pedestrians.
 The streets are clogged with slow moving traffic.
 It being a very hot August day, many cars have their windows down, enabling me to catch snippets of radio reports.
 This mysterious cloud has mushroomed, encompassing fifty-five million people.

 Jeanette is living on Lawton Boulevard with her husband and young daughter.
 Jeanette feels simultaneously locked in and locked out.
 I tell her the password is “piet.”
 I’m thinking of Mondrian.
 She thinks I’m making fun of her piety.

 Sandra invites me to join the ski club.
 We meet on Merton to take the bus to Blue Mountain.
 I end up dating her sister until she asks “How will we ever afford to buy a house?”
 I never see her again.
 I hear that she has died.

 I come to the Horseshoe to see Pursuit of Happiness.
-Moe Berg once watched me play table hockey at a party at Mark’s place.
+Their lead singer, Moe Berg, once watched me play table hockey at a party at Mark’s place.
 We start playing table hockey at the Hockey Hall of Fame on our lunch breaks.
 James does the play-by-play over the intercom during the final match between John and Mark.
 Then we bring out the actual Stanley Cup and award it to the winner.